Pub & Club Guide

 307 Nechells Park Road

 Situated a short walk from Aston station and Lichfield Road, easily accessible from the city centre.
 A splendid Victorian style pub, with intact bar, lounge and function room.
 Much original tiling and floors retained in the vestibule area.
-A traditoinal community pub, well frequented by locals, and offering darts, pool and a regular quiz.
+A traditonal community pub, well frequented by locals, and offering darts, pool and a regular quiz.
 Food is served every day except match days.
-Real Ale is on for Aston Villa home match weekends.
+Real Ale is on for Aston Villa home match weekends, with 4 handpulls.

 (0121) 449 7664